-This post may contain affiliate links.
+This post may contain affiliate links, which means I may earn a commission for my recommendations at no additional cost to you.
 By browsing this website, you agree to our privacy policy and terms of use.

 Vegetarian Green Chili Stew is the perfect hearty fall and winter dinner made in the slow cooker or Instant Pot!
 It's made with jackfruit, homemade Tomatillo Green-Chili Salsa, and green chiles and served over cilantro lime rice!
 All you need is 10 minutes to prep!